Shipium @ Manifest Visit us at booth #539 Learn More

 5. Implement advanced technology in your shipment process

 Modern shipping challenges require the right shipping technology, and the best options should unify your systems.
-Disconnected solutions that create data in silos, for example, using separate systems for rate shopping and generating labels, or using legacy systems that aren't in constant sync, reduce productivity and can lead to wasted resources.
+Disconnected solutions that create data in silos, for example, using separate platforms for rate shopping and generating labels, or using legacy systems that aren't in constant sync, reduce productivity and can lead to wasted resources.

-To modernize your shipping tech stack, prioritize:
+To modernize your shipping tech stack, prioritize the following:

-- API integration: Connect with carriers to automate tasks like shipping label creation and order tracking updates in real time.
+• API integration: Connect with carriers to automate tasks like shipping label creation and order tracking updates in real-time.

-- System connectivity: Link existing supply chain platforms, such as order management systems (OMS) and transit management systems (TMS), to create a seamless data flow, improving how you manage inventory and fulfill orders.
+• System connectivity: Link existing supply chain platforms, such as order management systems (OMS) and transit management systems (TMS), to create a seamless data flow, improving how you manage inventory and fulfill orders.

-Unlike legacy shipping solutions that require long lead times to implement changes, modern cloud-based platforms like Shipium allow you to pivot in real time, from adding a new carrier to adjusting routing rules, without extensive development investment.
+Unlike legacy shipping solutions that require long lead times to implement changes, modern cloud-based platforms like Shipium allow you to pivot in real-time, from adding a new carrier to adjusting routing rules, without extensive development investment.
 This faster time-to-value means you can make optimizations and start seeing results immediately.

 6. Enhance customer communication